 ARCHIVED: Indiana University Data Center Firewall

 Note: As of April 2014, this legacy system is no longer in production.
-See Using Firewall Manager.
+See Using the Campus Network Portal (CNP).

 Indiana University has two enterprise-class Data Centers: one in Bloomington and one at the ICTC building in Indianapolis.
 By default, all new network connections are placed behind the firewalls of the Data Centers, which block incoming traffic and allow outbound traffic.
 To provide necessary access to your host, or to view, change, or delete a firewall policy, visit the UITS Firewall Request Page.